 - CAMP ADDRESS: 4722 Mellow Rd.
 White Hall, MD 21161 at Camp Hidden Valley.
 See this a map of the grounds here.

-This is an outdoor festival in a natural environment.
+CONDITIONS OF ENTRY: This is an outdoor festival in a natural environment.
 There are certain risks associated with these activities and by attending you agree to accept full responsibility for yourself and your actions.
-That said, the Festival rules listed below are conditions of entry and failure to observe these rules may result in eviction from the festival.
+Every attendee must sign a waiver of liability.
+Please download, print, sign and print to the fest.
+That said, the Festival rules listed below are also conditions of entry and failure to observe these rules may result in eviction from the festival.

 General Festival Rules

 NO OUTSIDE ALCOHOL OF ANY KIND.
 We have a full bar to serve you.
 Coolers will be subject to search.
 Drink responsibly.
 Do not drink and drive.